thibaut1998e/Super_resolution_for_fluorescence_microscopy/README.md

 ### Learning the Inverse Mapping

-Once the synthetic wide-field images are generated:

-- A **neural network is trained** to approximate the inverse of this degradation model.
-- It learns to map the synthetic wide-field images back to their corresponding confocal images.
-- The network is then **applied to real wide-field images**, where the ground truth confocal image is unknown.
+Once the synthetic wide-field images are generated.
+A **neural network is trained** to approximate the inverse of this degradation model.
+It learns to map the synthetic wide-field images back to their corresponding confocal images.
+The network is then **applied to real wide-field images**, where the ground truth confocal image is unknown.
 This enables us to **recover high-resolution information** from low-resolution data without requiring time-intensive confocal imaging for every sample.

 You can see bellow an illutsration of our methodology: